 About thirty minutes away from Orlando.
 We’ve been going to Airboat Rides at Midway for years.
 What makes this place number one for us is the actual ride and the guides.
-It’s a very rustic non-commercialized tour that takes you into the deep into the backwoods of the St John’s River.
+It’s a very rustic non-commercialized tour that takes you deep into the St John’s River’s backwoods.
 We have never been on this tour and not see alligators; many times, we have come close to some big boys!
 The guides grew up on the water and are knowledgeable!
 On one trip, we were lucky enough to have the guide show us snakes!
 And, on every trip here, we have seen numerous bald eagles.
 At Airboat Rides at Midway, you can sip on a beer while you wait for your ride.
 Check out their enormous snake collection, handle a small gator, or hang out with Porkchop the Pig.

 The only drawback is there is no restaurant on site.
 We typically go here, have a couple of beers, ride the airboat, and then head out to Cocoa Beach for a bite to eat.
 You can easily combine all the fun on this trip into a full day out by mixing the airboat ride with the beach.

 They are slightly more expensive than some, but I think they are well worth it.